 The Employee Retention Credit (ERC) is a Payroll Tax Credit that Hampton small businesses can receive for the wages paid to employees in the course of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-As a part of the American Rescue Plan Act, the ERC program works to give aid to small businesses and as opposed to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.
+As a component of the American Rescue Plan Act, the ERC program works to supply aid to small businesses and in contrast to the paycheck protection program (PPP) loan, you are not required to repay the ERC credit amount.